bbeckca/mini-tensor/demo.md

-# Tensor2D Demo and Feature Documentation
+# Tensor2D and Tensor3D Demo and Feature Documentation
 _Last updated: June 28, 2025_

 ## Table of Contents